moverest/sway-resize/README.md

 # sway-resize

-`sway-resize` is a utility to help resize windows more visually on Sway with the use of guidelines.
+`sway-resize` is a utility to help resize windows visually on Sway with the use of guidelines.

 [demo.webm](https://github.com/user-attachments/assets/dd4bd7a6-8e15-4b76-a61b-9ebe7b247d61)